 As required under the Nasdaq Global Market ("Nasdaq") rules and regulations, a majority of the members of a listed company's board of directors must qualify as "independent," as affirmatively determined by such board.
-The board of directors consults with the Company's counsel to ensure that the board of directors' determinations are consistent with all relevant securities and other laws and regulations regarding the definition of "independent," including those set forth in pertinent Nasdaq listing standards, as in effect from time to time.
+Our board of directors consults with the Company's legal counsel to ensure that the board of directors' determinations are consistent with all relevant securities and other laws and regulations regarding the definition of "independent," including those set forth in pertinent Nasdaq listing standards, as in effect from time to time.

 Consistent with these considerations, our board of directors has determined that all of our directors, other than Domenic Serafino and Keith Sullivan, qualify as "independent" directors in accordance with the Nasdaq listing requirements.
-Mr. Serafino is not considered independent because he is an employee of the Company and Mr. Sullivan is not considered independent because he was an executive officer of Restoration Robotics prior to the Merger.
+Mr. Serafino is not considered independent because he is an employee of the Company and Mr. Sullivan is not considered independent because he was an executive officer of Restoration Robotics prior to the business combination between Restoration Robotics Inc. and Venus Concept Ltd. whereby the business of Venus Concept Ltd. became the primary business of the Company (the "Merger").
 The Nasdaq independence definition includes a series of objective tests, such as that the director is not, and has not been for at least three years, one of our employees and that neither the director nor any of his or her family members has engaged in various types of business dealings with us.
 In addition, as required by Nasdaq rules, our board of directors has made a subjective determination as to each independent director that no relationships exist, which, in the opinion of our board of directors, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 In making these determinations, our board of directors considered information provided by the directors and us with regard to each director's business and personal activities and relationships as they may relate to us and our management.
 There are no family relationships among any of our directors or executive officers.